 8. Cairo City Near Pyramids of Giza

-Cairo is situated near the opening of the Nile Delta and it has a rich and profound history.
+Cairo is situated near the opening of the Nile Delta, and it has a rich and profound history.
 This city is built near the ancient capital of Memphis and is the best place to start a cruise trip on the Nile and visit the Pyramids of Giza.
 At the renowned Egyptian Museum in Tahrir Square, visitors can see a close-up of the Tutankhamun sarcophagus as well as some mummies and other artifacts from Egypt’s ancient past.

 9. Luxor with Unique Ancient Temples

-A thousand years after the construction of the Great Pyramids, a new kingdom emerged in Egypt. then, the power was transferred from the ancient Egypt capital of Memphis to Thebes in the south.
+A thousand years after the construction of the Great Pyramids, a new kingdom emerged in Egypt.
+Then, the power was transferred from the ancient Egypt capital of Memphis to Thebes in the south.
 Luxor is the best place to visit in Egypt for unique temples such as Karnak and Luxor.
-Also, this area has an ancient royal tomb of the Valley of the Kings and the Queen which is a spectacular desert and river scenery for many tourists.
+Also, this area has an ancient royal tomb of the Valley of the Kings and the Queen, which is a spectacular desert and river scenery for many tourists.

 10. Giza Necropolis the Place to See the Pyramids

-Giza Necropolis is located in the vicinity of southwest of Cairo and it is probably one of the most famous sites of the ancient Egypt.
+Giza Necropolis is located in the vicinity of southwest Cairo, and it is probably one of the most famous sites of ancient Egypt.
 The pyramids, along with the Sphinx sculpture at the base of the Giza Plateau, display a symbolic image of Egypt.
 The pyramids were built over three generations by Khufu, Khafre as well as Menkaure.
 Alongside these large and massive monuments, there are a number of small structures as well.
 They are famous as the Queen’s Pyramids temples.